SujitDevl/codepen-clone/README.md

-It functions as an online code editor.
+-It functions as an online code editor.

-It is an open-source learning environment that works with HTML, CSS, and JavaScript.
+-It is an open-source learning environment that works with HTML, CSS, and JavaScript.

-Developers can create code snippets called ’pens’ and test them.
+-Developers can create code snippets called ’pens’ and test them.

-It runs in real time.
+-It runs in real-time.